 Hal du Pont Jr. Service Award:

-The procedure for nominating a candidate will be published annually in the November issue of the Sporting Clays Magazine or found on the NSCA website.
+The procedure for nominating a candidate will be published annually in the November issue of the Clay Target Nation magazine or found on the NSCA website.
 Submissions should be mailed to NSCA Headquarters using the Candidate Nomination Form (made available by request from Headquarters, or download below.)

-The deadline for submission to Headquarters shall be March 1 of the year of induction consideration.
+The deadline for submission to Headquarters shall be December 31 for consideration in the next induction year.
 All nominations submitted will be reviewed and consideration will be given for a period of three years, after which the nomination will be removed and must be re-submitted for future consideration.

-NSCA Headquarters will forward all submissions to the Hall of Fame Committee Chairman no later than the second Monday in March.
-All submissions that are made by the Hall of Fame Committee will be combined with the submissions from the NSCA membership-at-large and distributed to all Hall of Fame committee members by the Hall of Fame Committee Chairman for consideration no later than March 31.
+NSCA Headquarters will forward all submissions to the Hall of Fame Committee Chairman for consideration.
+All submissions that are made by the Hall of Fame Committee will be combined with the submissions from the NSCA membership-at-large and distributed to all Hall of Fame committee members by the Hall of Fame Committee Chairman for consideration during the annual Winter Meeting in January.

 Voting Procedures by the Hall of Fame Committee